QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+431 Cabello, Violeta and Barandiaran, Xabier and Gonzalez-Mon, Blanca and Zaragoza, Juan Manuel and Siqueiros, Jesús Mario and Brugnach, Marcela (2026) **Socialecological affective arrangements: diving with a small sea of many seas.** [Preprint] <https://philsci-archive.pitt.edu/29264/>

 430 **Johto kyberresilienssin rakentajana : rooli ja onnistumisen edellytykset kyberharjoittelussa (Management as a builder of cyber resilience: role and prerequisites for success in cyber training).** Honkala, Kristian (2026) Thesis Jyväskylä University of Applied Sciences

 429 Nazer, Ben and Carver, Mark, **Learning from Student Perspectives on Pre-sessional Writing from Sources: A Reflexive Thematic Analysis.** Available at SSRN: https://ssrn.com/abstract=6922746 or http://dx.doi.org/10.2139/ssrn.6922746